Welcome

 Attention !
 You won’t find this approach in the French-run language programs 🚫

-🇫🇷 FeelLingual en français for American Expats in Beginner’s French 🇺🇸 is the only A1-A2 French language program made for American expats by an American expat fluent in French.
+🇫🇷 FeelLingual en français for American Expats in Beginner’s French 🇺🇸 is the only A1-A2 French language program made for expats by an expat fluent in French.

 Simple!
 You learn a new language faster when your teacher shares a similar background.
 A safe community builds the strongest foundation!

-FeelLingual’s American-style classroom experience + French content will BOOST your confidence.
+FeelLingual’s practical & energetic American-style classroom experience + French immersion will BOOST your confidence.

 Fun online live lessons that motivate and spark your long-term memory through games, pop culture and an ingenious use of muscle memory through Augmentative and Alternative Communication (all the ways we communicate outside of speaking).

-Combat confusion caused by challenging grammar rules thanks to a teaching style that makes grammar DOABLE 💪
+Combat confusion caused by challenging grammar rules thanks to a teaching style that makes grammar CONCRETE 💪

 Get your message across in French so you can live your best life in France!